 Momentum = Mass x Velocity

-Momentum is the quantity of motion and is compounded of the quantity of the matter moved, and the velocity with which it moves.
-Momentum is present when you walk, run, etc. Also if a bicycle and a car travel down the street at the equal velocity the car will have the most momentum.
+Momentum is the quantity of motion and is compounded by the quantity of the matter moved and the velocity with which it moves.
+Momentum is present when you walk, run, etc. If a bicycle and a car travel down the street at an equal velocity, the car will have the most momentum.

 Since velocity is considered to be a vector, momentum is considered a vector as well.
-This means momentum has a significance of momentum and also has a direction.
-The momentum direction indicated by a vector or an arrow.
+This means momentum has a significance of momentum and direction—the momentum direction indicated by a vector or an arrow.